 Learn more about biogenic and embodied carbon, and wood’s impacts on forest health.
 Read this CEU from our partner, Think Wood:

 Wood products have less embodied energy, are responsible for less air and water pollution, and have a lighter carbon footprint than other commonly used building materials.
 Wood can contribute to a building’s energy efficiency and biophilic design, and is durable, adaptable and re-usable.
-Explore the sections below for details on embodied and stored carbon, life cycle assessment (LCA), biophilia, and more.
+Explore the resources and sections below for information you need to make informed decisions.

 Less Embodied Carbon + Stored Carbon